-After all, they are large animals, weighing from 250 to 400 pounds when fully grown, and they often measure six-feet tall.
-But large animals can live a long time.
+After all, they are large animals, weighing from 275 to 450 pounds when fully grown, and they often measure six-feet tall.
+But large animals can experience a long life.

 Take a look:

 So how long do llamas live?
 Well, from the mid-1980s–when llamas first entered the U.S.–until about 2015, most llama breeders reported an age range of 15 to 18 years.
 Since then, age expectancy has increased in line with better nutrition and overall knowledge about the needs of llamas.
 Now it is not unusual for llamas to live to be 20 to 23 years old!
 That number truly is remarkable, because there is very little medicine specifically formulated for llamas.
 In fact, most of their medicine was developed for other livestock or equine.
-Fortunately, llamas are hardy animals, which require little maintenance beyond good nutrition and a watchful eye against predators and plant poisonings, llamas can reach their full lifetime potential.
+Fortunately, llamas are hardy animals that require little medical intervention.
+With good nutrition, low stress and a watchful eye against predators and plant poisonings, llamas can reach their full lifetime potential.

 Happy Trails from Mama Llama!